quinn-parrott/sysc3110-scrabble/README.md

-Changes from Milestone 1
+Changes from Milestone 2
 --------------------------------------------------------------------------------------------------------
-This version of Scrabble (Milestone 2) differs from Milestone 1 in terms of User Interface.
-The game is now GUI based, compared to before (text based).
-The user(s) are guided through the game from the GUI, compared to Milestone 1, where the game was played through the Command Line Interface.
-The game is now easier to play.
+This version of Scrabble (Milestone 2) differs from Milestone 1 in terms of gameplay and allowing AI opponents.
+The user is prompted to allow a number of AI Players, such that the total number of Human and AI Players is greater than or equal to 2, but less than or equal to 4.
+In addition to this, there are Blank Tiles included which can be made into any letter but is worth 0 points, and there are premium tiles which modify scores earned from placing words overlapping with them.
+Premium tiles are denoted as follows:

+    $ = 2x Letter Score
+    % = 3x Letter Score
+    @ = 2x Word Score
+    # = 3x Word Score

 Project roadmap:
 --------------------------------------------------------------------------------------------------------

-Week of Nov 14 - Nov 18: Meet with team.
-Discuss the AI design.
-Layout milestone components for team members.
-Implement code, have Milestone 3 complete by Nov 18.

-Week of Nov 21 - Nov 25: Create a project goal for final Milestone.
+Week of Nov 23 - Nov 24: Create a project goal for final Milestone.
 Distribute among team.

-Week of Nov 28 - Dec 2: Weekly meeting to track progress.
+Week of Nov 25 - Nov 28: Individual application development along with meeting to track progress.

-Week of Dec 5 - Dec 9: Begin finalizing code.
+Week of Nov 29 -  Dec 2: Begin finalizing code.
 Final reviews.

-Week of Dec 12 - Dec 16: Prepare to submit final, completed version of Scrabble.
+Week of Dec 3  -  Dec 5: Prepare to submit final, completed version of Scrabble.